 Q Speaking of working, you have a film in post-production right now, right?

 A I was cast as Jennifer in a film called "Last Curtain Call," shot in Los Angeles.
 It will hopefully have a festival run this coming year.
 I play a groupie whose heart is broken by the lead singer, Mason, of the band Malecki Theory.
 Jennifer ends up being much more important to Mason than she ever expected.
 David Proval plays Mason's dad.
 That was pretty cool.
 Working with someone from "The Sopranos" and "Mean Streets."
 That's something great about Los Angeles.
 You never know who you will be working with next.
 On any size project.
 There are always surprises.

 Q What other cool experiences have you had?

-Page 4 of 4 - A When I went back for a callback for "Shattered," a television series shot in Vancouver, I was thrown off, for sure.
+A When I went back for a callback for "Shattered," a television series shot in Vancouver, I was thrown off, for sure.
 I walked in and the director was Helen Shaver.
 I knew who she was right away: the trailer park mom in [the movie] "The Craft."
 Hello!
 Love her!
 I have watched that movie back home in Delaware with my best friend Alex at least twenty times.
 That movie defined the 90's for me.